• Home page

 Châtelaillon-Plage, former capital of Aunis

 It became famous with the first sea bathing in 1870.
-With its retro charm , the town attracts attention with, along its seafront, beautiful villas typical of the seaside architecture of the Belle Époque.
+With its retro charm, the town attracts the eye with, along its seafront, beautiful villas typical of the seaside architecture of the Belle Époque.
 It is a very sunny seaside resort with a huge beach and a casino.
 On the Boucholeurs beach, mussels and oysters are farmed.
-To the south, around a large lagoon, you can discover the Yves marsh nature reserve, with its remarkable biodiversity.
+To the south, around a large lagoon, you can discover the Yves marsh nature reserve , with its remarkable biodiversity.

-• Come and discover the Kite Festival : it usually takes place on Easter weekend or in the surrounding area.
-It brings together all those who are passionate about these flying objects that fascinate young and old alike.
+• Come and discover the Kite Festival : it usually takes place on Easter weekend or nearby.
+It brings together all those who are passionate about these flying objects, which fascinate young and old alike.

-• Also discover the local festival “ Chatel en Fête ” where all the inhabitants gather around a theme that can be found on market stalls, in the streets and in parades.
+• Also discover the communal festival “ Chatel en Fête ” where all the inhabitants gather around a theme found on the market stalls, in the streets and in the parades.

-• Finally, the Boucholeurs festival takes place in August.
+• Finally, the Boucholeurs Festival takes place in August.
 It offers all its participants the chance to discover its local heritage, particularly oyster and shellfish farming.
-Old-fashioned games are also in the spotlight and seafood tastings await the most gourmet.
+Old-fashioned games are also featured, and seafood tastings await the most demanding gourmets.

-All of these festivities give a very good overview of the activities and heritage of Charente in these seaside regions.
+All of these festivities provide a very good overview of the activities and heritage of Charente in these seaside regions.

 Esprit Bord de Mer